 Once you finish your conference commitments for the day and start looking forward to getting back into your hotel bed, you may also want to be social and put at least two drinks on the company card.
 Juniper Cocktail Lounge in the Park MGM is an ideal spot to bring a few coworkers who are willing to pass around their drinks so you can all try more of the menu.
 With spacious bar and lounge areas, it’s easy to grab a table and it works just as well if you want to meet other people as it does if you want to recount how many times the speaker today said “synergy” in a small group after a long day.

 Atomic Liquors is Las Vegas’ oldest free-standing bar and used to host “Atomic Watch Parties” back when nuclear testing occurred only 60 miles outside of town.
 Now they serve “Atomic Cocktails” and a wide range of draft beers, and have walls covered with a ton of original 1950s signage.
 This is definitely the place to bring your history nerd friends and show them the glass-covered floor safe that’s been sealed in its original location near the back entrance of the bar.
-And if you get hungry, walk 30 feet to the Kitchen at Atomic and order some food.
+And if you get hungry, walk 30 feet to The Kitchen at Atomic and order some food.

 You’re ready to go out: you’ve changed outfits four times, drank all the probably-not-complimentary bottles of water in your hotel room, and taken enough photos that you’re considering upgrading your storage.
 When you want a place that will match your level of enthusiasm, make your way to Greene St. Kitchen.
-You enter this place through a vintage Coke refrigerator door into a classic old-school arcade with graffiti-ed walls.
+You enter this place through a vintage Coke refrigerator door that opens into a classic old-school arcade with graffiti-ed walls.
 Then as you keep walking in further, you’ll find things like a caged bar and giant Mickey hands making an LV sign.
 Grab a cocktail and order some elevated bar food, like Philly cheesesteak egg rolls, vegan sliders, and the duck pancakes.

 Vegas sometimes feels like one large, boozy amusement park.
 So when you get to Golden Tiki, walk past a skeleton with a bandanna, and hear vaguely familiar music, you might worry the city found a way to import the Pirates of the Caribbean ride into Chinatown.
 Thankfully, though, Disneyland is about 250 miles away from this 24-hour spot and instead of an animatronic Jack Sparrow, you’ll find a way nicer tiki bar than the one you dragged your friends to on Spring Break years ago.
-There’s a long list of tropical drinks and even boozy Dole Whip, in case you really want to push the theme park feel.
+There’s a long list of tropical drinks and even boozy Dole Whip, in case you really want to push the theme-park feel.

 Maybe you ventured over to the Arts Factory for a little bit of culture, or you wanted to visit the chapel where Britney Spears got married.
 Either way, you’ve ended up in the Arts District, and you should check out Velveteen Rabbit before you head back to the Strip.
 This creative cocktail bar is constantly changing its menu using seasonal and house-made ingredients, like a drink with sundried tomato, olive oil, and black pepper mezcal.
 They’re also focused on local music and art, so chances are you’ll find a tarot reading or a psych-rock band playing among the vintage furniture and bottle chandeliers.